 Dementia and the Herbert Protocol

-When a person goes missing, it is very distressing for family and friends and can be even more worrying when the missing person has Dementia.
-The Herbert Protocol is a simple risk reduction tool to help the police in their search for people with Dementia who go missing.
-For more information visit The North Yorkshire Police website 'Dementia and the Herbert Protocol' page.
+When a person goes missing, it is very distressing for family and friends and can be even more worrying when the missing person has dementia.

 National dementia research

-To take part in national dementia research visit The National Institue for Health Research.
+To take part in national dementia research, visit the National Institue for Health Research website.